PaninDmytro/Task_Tracker_App/README.md

 ***

-Thank you for checking out the React TODO app with API integration!
+Thank you for checking out the Task Tracker App integration!
 If you have any questions or feedback, feel free to reach out.
 Wishing you an organized and productive experience! 📅